Water polo at the 2000 Summer Olympics – Women's tournament: Background and qualification

 The women's water polo tournament at the 2000 Summer Olympics was the first time the tournament was held at the Olympic Games.
 Previous tournaments included the World Aquatics Championships (since 1986) and the World Cup (since 1979).
 Despite it being held as a demonstration sport at the 1984 Summer Olympics in Los Angeles, women's water polo was not accepted as part of the 2000 Olympics until October 1997.

 15 teams attempted to qualify through to the tournament with two qualification paths to the Olympics.
-The World Cup, which was held in Winnipeg, Canada, where the Netherlands and Canada qualified through as the leading European and American team, was the first path.
+The World Cup, which was held in Winnipeg, Canada, where the Netherlands and Canada qualified through as the leading European and American team for the tournament.
 The final qualifier was held in Palermo, Italy, in April 2000.
 The top two teams (Russia and the United States) qualified.
 Kazakhstan, who finished in sixth place, qualified through the spot reserved for Asian teams.